 After lunch check out the Rue du Rhône – the street where you will find most designer boutiques in Geneva, like Chanel, Versace, Philip Patek, and plenty of others.
 It’s a truly amazing luxe experience, both for the window shoppers and the credit card swipers.

-TIP: If you are really short on time, you can join this 2-hour tour that covers all the main Geneva highlights in the city center and also includes a bus ride through the international district.
-A similar 3-hour tour covers the main landmarks and includes a boat ride on the lake.
-These tours show you the very best of Geneva in a nutshell.
+TIP: If you are really short on time, you can join this 3-hour tour that covers all the main Geneva highlights in the city center and also includes a boat ride on the lake.
+A tour like this shows you the very best of Geneva in a nutshell.

 If you have two or three days in Geneva, the above list of things to do should give you more than enough inspiration.